Mathics3/mathics-development-guide/docs/extending/code-overview/glossary.rst

    Definition

-    A Python class used which provides for a way for a Symbol get its value, attributes or properties.
+    A Python class used which provides for a way for a :term:`Symbol` to get its value, attributes or properties.
     The mathics builtin function ``Definition`` can be used to get information about a Symbol's definition.

    DownValue